Published on Monday 15, November 2021

 Rent is capped at 25% for individuals living in public housing to prevent rental stress but this doesn’t apply to community housing providers.

-Louisa recently appeared before VCAT on behalf of Jack, which ordered his landlord to obtain a professional opinion regarding the pest issue from a pest control expert.
-Importantly, the court found the landlord to be in breach of their duty and ordered that the issue be considered holistically to take into consideration the state of the entire building and not just Jack’s room.
-She’s now considering bringing a separate claim to VCAT about his rent*.
+Without action taken by the Housing Registrar, and with negotiations about the cockroach infestation stalled, Louisa appeared before VCAT on behalf of Jack in relation to both issues.
+VCAT ordered Jack's landlord to obtain a professional opinion regarding the pest issue from a pest control expert.
+Importantly, the court found the landlord to be in breach of their duty and ordered the issue be considered holistically to take into consideration the state of the entire building and not just Jack's room.

 Whilst we are closer to ensuring that Jack and his co-residents live in a safe and sanitary environment, we’ve still got a way to go.
 Help us to continue to appear at future VCAT hearings so that we can ensure that these residents get the outcome they deserve: quality housing and fair and transparent rental and service charge arrangements.
 Donate here.